aryanbm/directadmin-bulk-email-creator/README.md

-# DirectAdmin Bulk Email Creator with Python
+# DirectAdmin Bulk Email Creation with Python
 Bulk emails can be created by using the DirectAdmin admin account and password and the accounts.csv

 ## How to use